 “The wind turbine blades will be there, ultimately, forever.” said Bob Cappadona, chief officer of Veolia Environnement SA.

 Burned as Fuel

-Geocycle have developed solutions to crush glass fibre wind turbine blades, and mix them with other components, to then use instead of fossil fuels in the cement industry.
+Geocycle have developed solutions to crush glass fibre wind turbine blades and mix them with other components, to then use instead of fossil fuels in the cement industry.
 However, the energy content received from burning glass fibre turbine blades is relatively small and uneven.
 More importantly, burning fibreglass has been proven to emit potentially carcinogenic pollutants.

 New Ways of Recycling Wind Turbine Blades

-Global Fiberglass Solutions have developed a solution which transforms fibreglass composites into small pellets, which they refer to as EcoPoly.
+Global Fiberglass Solutions have developed a solution that transforms fibreglass composites into small pellets, which they refer to as EcoPoly.
 These pellets can be converted into injectable plastics, which are then used as waterproof boards in the construction industry.